SidhantKaushik/SidhantKaushik/README.md

 🍃 I am currently studying: Swift, SwiftUI, Java, HTML and CSS.
 I am very passionate about learning new things and find learning new languages especially fun.

 ❗️ How can you reach me?
-My email address is sidhantk@icloud.com and I am always open to collaborate
+My email address is sidhantk@icloud.com